krutzschluca/LeaShifts/README.md

 ## Additional Notes
 - The application does not require local execution since it is fully hosted and managed on Render, offering a scalable and maintenance-free operation.
 - For detailed insights into the API functionalities, refer to the Postman documentation included in the collection.
+- After previously having built the application using PHP, we decided to rewrite everything into GO.
+We were not able to connect to the database hosted on Neon using PHP and since it did work for a colleague of ours that was using Go, we decided to use Go as well.

 ## Contact Information
 For more information or queries regarding the API usage, feel free to contact us, Luca Krutzsch and/or Pieter Vögele.